snehakumar27/dsa3101-2210-01-agent/README.md

 ------------------------------------
 ## GitHub Large File Storage

-If you face issues with pulling the changes or cloning the repository, install the git LFS extension `brew install git-lfs`
+If you face issues with pulling the changes or cloning the repository, install the git LFS extension <br />
+`brew install git-lfs`

 The git LFS extension has been used in this repository to keep track of the csv files containing the simulation model's outputs.